Promoting inclusion and visibility of women-owned MSMEs through digital access

 Diva UMKM Vision

-This program addresses the challenges faced by women-owned MSMEs, such as limitations in marketing products and managing their businesses digitally, as well as difficulties in using digital payment systems.
+This program addresses the challenges faced by women-owned MSMEs, such as limitations in marketing products and managing their businesses digitally, as well as challenges in using digital payment systems.

-This program strives to create a more empowered and inclusive women's economy, enabling women-owned MSMEs, including those with disabilities, to actively participate in the digital economy and improve the well-being of their families and communities.
+This program seeks to expand digital business opportunities and create a more empowered and inclusive economy for women MSMEs.
+This way, women MSMEs, including women with disabilities, can actively participate in the digital economy and improve the well-being of their families and communities.